 Whether we’re listening to music in the car, at the gym, on the subway, during work, while we study, while we’re cooking, while we’re cleaning, or just walking around the grocery store, it’s always there.
 It’s what we do when we’re happy or sad, and it’s become our self-care; our time to be alone and drown out the stress and the world around us.

-Instead of beanie babies and Pokémon cards, we’re collecting concert ticket stubs and curating our playlists, constantly searching for new songs and the perfect collection of tracks to fit any mood.
+We’re collecting concert ticket stubs and curating our playlists, constantly searching for new songs and the perfect collection of tracks to fit any mood.
 Like a garden, we’re always pruning and nurturing our music collections and sharing our favourite songs with our favourite people.